 You can do this quickly by Googling the company’s name, followed by the word “scam.”
 As we noted previously, if the company has been around for long and is actively defrauding customers, people will quickly start complaining online.

 If you don’t find any information about the company through an online search, be sure to double-check with the Better Business Bureau and try different variations of the company’s name.
 (For example, if the company is called “ABC Scholarship Finding Services,” you might try searching for “ABC Scholarship,” “ABC Finding Services,” etc.)

 Already a Scholarship Scam Victim?

 If you already fell victim to a scholarship scam, don’t despair.
-As we mentioned above, their marketing pitches are fine-tuned and their promises of easy money can be difficult to resist, which makes this a profitable type of scam this time of year.
+As we mentioned above, their marketing pitches are fine-tuned and their promises of easy money can be difficult to resist, which makes this a profitable type of scam.

 Pro tip: Whether you paid the company a one-time fee or had the money debited from your checking account each month, the likelihood of getting a refund is slim to none.
-Because of this, we’d recommend saving yourself time and a ton of time and frustration by getting your credit card company involved instead of attempting to contact the company directly.
+Because of this, we’d recommend saving yourself time and a ton of time and frustration by getting your credit card company involved.